Air Pollution and Pediatric Asthma

 Erika Garcia is a Postdoctoral Scholar in the Department of Preventive Medicine in the Keck School of Medicine at the University of Southern California.
 Her main research interest is to examine the role of airborne environmental contaminants in the development of human disease.
 Trained as an environmental epidemiologist, she earned her PhD at the University of California, Berkeley conducting research on airborne occupational exposures and cancer in autoworkers.
 Her current research focuses on how environmental exposures, such as ambient air pollution, in childhood relate to pediatric respiratory health outcomes, including new-onset asthma and lung function, using data from the large prospective Southern California Children’s Health Study.

-This webinar will be moderated by Karen Wang, PhD, director of CHE.
-It will last for 45 minutes and will be recorded for our call and webinar archive.
+This webinar was moderated by Karen Wang, PhD, director of CHE.
+It lasted for 45 minutes and was recorded for our call and webinar archive.